What is a Sales Cycle: definition, stages, and steps

-Keeping a record of the sales cycle gives a company insight into the effectiveness of their sales processes.
-The length of this process can be traced, examined, and compared to the regular length across the business niche.
+Keeping a record of the full sales cycle gives a company insight into the effectiveness of its sales cycle processes.
+The length of these processes can be traced, examined, and compared to the regular length across the business niche.
 If your cycle is shorter than the average of your niche, it could mean that your company’s sales team is more productive than that of your competitors’.

 Besides, by analyzing your sales cycle, you can see which steps you move through slower and improve on them.
 Looking at the process of closing deals step by step makes it easier to identify actions that lead to successes or problems.